-November 20 – A week later, the duke is carriage driving at Windsor on the day of his platinum wedding anniversary, and he and the Queen celebrate in the evening with a party for more than 100 family and friends.
+November 20 2017 – A week later, the duke is carriage-driving at Windsor on the day of his platinum wedding anniversary, and he and the Queen celebrate in the evening with a party for more than 100 family and friends.

-December 25 – The duke joins the royals at church, as Prince Harry’s bride-to-be, Meghan Markle, spends her first Christmas with the Windsors.
+December 25 2017 – The duke joins other members of the royal family at church, as Prince Harry’s bride-to-be, Meghan Markle, spends her first Christmas with the Windsors.

 Philip attends Sunday church throughout his stay in Sandringham in January and early February.

-March 29 – He misses the Maundy Thursday service with the Queen because of a problem with his hip.
+March 29 2018 – The duke misses the Maundy Thursday service with the Queen because of a problem with his hip.

-April 1 – The duke is not present at church in Windsor on Easter Sunday.
+April 1 2018 – Philip is not present at church in Windsor on Easter Sunday.

-April 3 – Philip is admitted to the King Edward VII’s Hospital ahead of a planned operation on his hip.
+April 3 2018 – The duke is admitted to the King Edward VII’s Hospital ahead of a planned operation on his hip.

-April 4 – The palace says the duke has had a successful hip replacement operation, and is progressing well, but will remain in hospital for several days.
+April 4 2018 – Buckingham Palace says the duke has had a successful hip replacement operation, and is progressing well, but will remain in hospital for several days.